The View From Moscow On The Trump Impeachment Inquiry

 Weaving insinuation and unsubstantiated claims by Ukrainian lawmakers, the report pushed a narrative Trump had already embraced: that the Ukrainian government had intervened against him in 2016, and that Joe Biden, during his time as vice president, had been involved in a crooked scheme in Ukraine with his son Hunter.

-Those accusations are the same ones being made by President Trump's Republican allies.
+Those accusations are the same ones being made by Trump's Republican allies.
 Democrats counter that Trump abused his presidential powers when he demanded Ukraine's new president investigate election interference and the Bidens in return for military assistance and a White House visit.

 In her Nov.
-21 testimony during the House Intelligence Committee's public impeachment hearing, Fiona Hill, Trump's former adviser on eastern Europe on the National Security Council, admonished Republicans not to fall for the "fictional narrative" of Ukrainian interference spread by Russian intelligence agencies.
+21 testimony during the House Intelligence Committee's public impeachment hearing, Fiona Hill, Trump's former adviser on Eastern Europe on the National Security Council, admonished Republicans not to fall for the "fictional narrative" of Ukrainian interference spread by Russian intelligence agencies.

 "Right now, Russia's security services and their proxies have geared up to repeat their interference in the 2020 election.
 We are running out of time to stop them," Hill said.
 "In the course of this investigation, I would ask that you please not promote politically driven falsehoods that so clearly advance Russian interests."